 ASTR C1904y Astronomy Lab 2 1 pt.
 Laboratory for ASTR C1404.
 Projects include use of telescopes, laboratory experiments in the nature of light, spectroscopy, and the analysis of astronomical data.
 Lab 2 ASTR C1904 - goes with ASTR BC1754 or ASTR C1404 (or ASTR C1836).

 ASTR C2001x Introduction To Astrophysics, I 3 pts.
 Prerequisites: A working knowledge of calculus.
 Corequisites: A course in calculus-based general physics.
 First term of a two-term calculus-based introduction to astronomy and astrophysics.
 Topics include the physics of stellar interiors, stellar atmospheres and spectral classifications, stellar energy generation and nucleosynthesis, supernovae, neutron stars, white dwarfs, and interacting binary stars.
-Science Requirement: Partial Fulfillment.
+CC/GS: Partial Fulfillment of Science Requirement.

 ASTR C2002y Introduction To Astrophysics, II 3 pts.
 Prerequisites: A working knowledge of calculus.
 Corequisites: The second term of a course in calculus-based general physics.
 Continuation of ASTR C2001; these two courses constitute a full year of calculus-based introduction to astrophysics.
 Topics include the structure of our galaxy, the interstellar medium, star clusters, properties of external galaxies, clusters of galaxies, active galactic nuclei, and cosmology.